 Once you’ve got your monogram all picked out, follow the instructions for the double-sided adhesive sheets.
 It’s that simple for Silhouette users.
 Unfortunately, Cricut doesn’t have an adhesive sheet setting (and cutting normally doesn’t work since the adhesive sheets are 3 layers thick), so I had to do a little experimenting to figure out how to use double-sided adhesive sheets with a Cricut machine.
 After a few botched jobs, I ended up using my deep-point blade on the Cardstock+ setting, and it finally worked!
 If you don’t have a deep-point blade, use the deepest setting for your blade depth and have it cut twice to make sure you get a clean cut all the way through.
 That’ll get the job done, too.

 Finally, transfer the monogram to your pumpkin and peel off the top adhesive later.
 I highly recommend moving to the garage or outside over newspaper for this next part.
 Sprinkle glitter over the adhesive until it’s completely covered.
-Once your monogram looks perfectly glitter-ified (if that’s a word?), use a makeup brush to lightly dust off any access glitter and spray a light coat of clear sealer over it to keep all the glitter sealed in (and off of everything your house).
+Once your monogram looks perfectly glitter-ified (if that’s a word?), use a makeup brush to lightly dust off any access glitter and spray a light coat of clear sealer over it to keep all the glitter sealed in (and off of everything in your house).

 Super cute, right?
 And, with Thanksgiving around the corner, it’d make an amazing holiday hostess gift, too!